 San Juan Antiguo in Municipio de San Juan, Puerto Rico — The Caribbean (The West Indies)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Casa Natal de Don Ramón Power y Giralt (approx. 0.2 miles away); Piña Colada Made Famous (approx. 0.2 miles Francisco de Miranda (approx. 0.2 miles away); In Defense of San Juan (approx. ¼ mile away); What About Water? (approx. ¼ mile away); Firepower (approx. ¼ mile away); Three Flags (approx. ¼ mile away); The Heart of San Cristobal (approx. ¼ mile away).
+Casa Natal de Don Ramón Power y Giralt (within shouting distance of this marker); Piña Colada Made Famous (about 300 feet away, measured in a direct line); Noel Estrada (approx. 0.2 miles away); Defending San Juan (approx. 0.4 miles away); In Defense of San Juan (approx. 0.4 miles away); What About Water? (approx. 0.4 miles away); Firepower (approx. 0.4 miles away); Three Flags (approx. 0.4 miles away).
 Touch for a list and map of all markers in San Juan Antiguo.

 Regarding Francisco de Miranda.
 Daniel Florence O’Leary, aide-de-camp to Simón Bolívar, said of Miranda’s death: “Miranda was a man of the eighteenth century whose genius lay in raising the consciousness and confidence of his fellow Americans.
 Although he prided himself on being a soldier, his greatest battles were fought with his pen.” —source: Wikipedia Entry

 Also see . . .
 Wikipedia Entry.
 “Sebastián Francisco de Miranda y Rodríguez de Espinoza ... was a Venezuelan revolutionary.
 Although his own plans for (Submitted on June 6, 2014.)